bit-mancer/arduino-cooperative-multitasking/README.md

 The stack is separate from the heap, which is used for dynamic memory allocated at runtime (e.g. `malloc()` and `new`).
 On the Arduino, you can picture the stack and heap as starting at opposite ends of the memory on your device: as each grows, it consumes the unused portion of memory in between until there is no longer any free memory available.

 Similar to threads, each fiber needs its own, separate stack.
 In CoopMultitasking, fiber stacks are allocated from the heap when you call `CoopMultitasking::startLoop()`.
-The "main" fiber that runs the Arduino `loop()` is the exception: this fiber uses the main stack like the rest of your Arduino code.
+The "main" fiber that runs the Arduino `loop()` is the exception: this fiber uses the main stack described in the paragraph above.

-In the examples we've seen, the stack is given a default size, but you can provide your own stack size if you need to fine-tune your application.
+In the examples we've seen the stack is given a default size, but you can provide your own stack size if you need to fine-tune your application.
 Keep in mind that if the stack is too small your application may experience "stack overflow," which will cause unpredictable results at runtime.
 If the stack is too large your application may run out of memory (e.g. calls to `malloc()`, `new`, and `CoopMultitasking::startLoop()` will fail).

 To provide an explicit stack size in bytes, pass it as the second parameter to `CoopMultitasking::startLoop()`:
 ```cpp
 void setup() {
     CoopMultitasking::startLoop( loop5, 2048 );